11 Financial Mistakes to Avoid

 1. Get used to spending your entire paycheck.

 No matter how much or how little you make, spending it all means you’ll never get ahead.
 But believe it or not, if you get used to saving part of every paycheck, you won’t even notice it’s gone.
-Before long you’ll have thousands in the bank – and you’ll probably be surprised at how easy it was to save.
+Before long you could have thousands in the bank—and you’ll probably be surprised at how easy it was to save.

 2. Don’t keep an emergency fund.

 Who needs to save for emergencies when there are credit cards?
 Actually, everyone does.
 Say your car’s transmission dies, and the repairs will cost $1,200.
 Putting that on your credit card could cost you big bucks in interest and fees.
-(And if you’ve had trouble with credit-card debt in the past, the temptation to run up your balance again might prove too strong for you.)
-On the other hand, setting money aside in an interest-bearing savings account will pay you money and give you peace of mind.
-(Learn more about the ins and outs of emergency funds here.)
+(And if you’ve had trouble with credit card debt in the past, the temptation to run up your balance again might prove too strong for you.)
+On the other hand, setting money aside in an interest-bearing savings account can pay you money and give you peace of mind.
+(Learn more about the ins and outs of emergency funds.)

 3. Look stylish no matter what.

 You’ve got to dress for success, right?
 But how much is enough?
 There’s always someone richer, flashier, and better dressed.
 Instead of giving up your financial health for fashion’s sake, put your efforts into dressing well for less.